feross/electron-workshop/README.md

 2. Try to open the window at the top left of the screen, instead of in the center (which is default).

 3. Try to change the title of the window.
-(Electron supports two ways of setting the window title.
-There is a `BrowserWindow` constructor option, but if none is specified, then the `<title>` tag in the HTML will be used.
+Electron supports two ways of setting the window title.
+The `BrowserWindow` constructor option will be used if the `<title>` tag in the HTML is not specified.

 4. Try to make the window "float on top" so no other windows can be drawn above it.